naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician bring a screwdriver to work?
-In case he needed to fix the hardware!
+Why did the bicycle fall over?
+Because it was two-tired!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)